henrylu93/Samosapp/README.md

 **Release**

 At the moment Samosapp is not intended to be released to the public, mainly because I don't have the marketing skills and resources to convince students to download and use the app.
-This project was mainly for my own interests and gave me an opportunity to gain experience with Angular JS as well as some backend coding.
+This project was mostly for my own interests and gave me an opportunity to gain experience with Angular JS as well as some backend coding.